Why this is important to me

 Why Listen to Me?

-I live daily managing CPTSD, PTSD, Heart Failure, anxiety, depression, multiple traumas, being a single parent, co-parenting, and sobriety.
+I live daily managing my own mental health, being a single parent, co-parenting, and sobriety.

 I am a 5 year United States Army Veteran that spent 10 months in Kandahar, Afghanistan with 7th Special Forces Group (A).

-I have received A Bachelors Degree in Social Work focusing on human behavior, and recently started a Masters program advancing my clinical knowledge of human behavior, and how to help others achieve personal healing and growth.
+I have received a Masters Degree in Social Work focusing on human behavior and behavior change to help others achieve personal healing and growth.

 I know what it is like to feel like there is no way out, and the weight of the world has come down on you.